MrR0807/Notes/Microservices-with-Go/notes.md

 * Consider writing table-driven tests whenever possible.
 See this example: https://github.com/golang/go/blob/master/src/fmt/errors_test.go.
 * Generally, we should only test public functions.
 Your private function should be indirectly tested through them.

+### Context

+There are multiple ways of using it:
+* Cancelation logic
+* Timeouts
+* Propagating extra metadata

+Now, we can define some important aspects of using context in Go:
+* Context is immutable but can be cloned with extra metadata.
+* Functions using context should accept it as their first argument.

+Additionally, some context best practices are as follows:
+* Always pass context to functions performing I/O calls.
+* Limit the usage of context for passing any metadata.
+* Do not attach context to structures.

+## Project structure

+### Private packages

+I have found it useful to use internal packages as a protection against unwanted dependencies.
+This plays a big role in large repositories and applications, where there is a high possibility of unexpected dependencies between the packages.

+### Public packages

+There is another type of directory name with a semantic meaning in Go—a directory called pkg.
+It implies that it is OK to use the code from this package externally.

+The pkg directory isn’t recommended officially, but it is widely used.
+Ironically, the Go team used this in the library code and then got rid of this pattern, while the rest of the Go community adopted it so widely that it became a common practice.

+### Executable packages

+The cmd package is commonly used in the Go community to store the code of one or multiple executable packages with a main function.
+This may include the code starting your application or any code for your executable tools.

+### Other commonly used directories

+* api: JSON schema files and definitions in various protocols, including gRPC.
+* testdata: Files containing the data used in tests.
+* web: Web application components and assets.

+### Common files

+* main.go: A file containing the main() function
+* doc.go: Package documentation (a separate file is not necessary for small packages)
+* *_test.go: Test files
+* README.md: A read-me file written in the Markdown language
+* LICENSE: A license file, if there is one
+* CONTRIBUTING.md/CONTRIBUTORS/AUTHORS: List of contributors and/or authors

+## Best practices